-CW-Bahamas' accounts receivable balances (which include accrued interest) due from the WSC amounted to \$26.9 million as of December 31, 2023.
-Approximately 80% of this December 31, 2023 accounts receivable balance was delinquent as of that date.
+CW-Bahamas' accounts receivable balances (which include accrued interest) due from the WSC amounted to \$28.4 million as of December 31, 2024.
+Approximately 81% of this December 31, 2024 accounts receivable balance was delinquent as of that date.
 The delay in collecting these accounts receivable has adversely impacted the liquidity of this subsidiary.

 From time to time (including presently), CW-Bahamas has experienced delays in collecting its accounts receivable from the WSC.
 When these delays occur, we hold discussions and meetings with representatives of the WSC and The Bahamas government, and as a result, payment schedules are developed for WSC's delinquent accounts receivable.
 All previous delinquent accounts receivable from the WSC, including accrued interest thereon, were eventually paid in full.
-Based upon this payment history, we have not provided for a material allowance for credit losses for CW-Bahamas' accounts receivable from the WSC as of December 31, 2023.
+Based upon this payment history, we have not provided for a material allowance for credit losses for CW-Bahamas' accounts receivable from the WSC as of December 31, 2024.

-In a report dated October 6, 2022, Moody's Investor Services ("Moody's") downgraded the Government of The Bahamas' long-term issuer and senior unsecured ratings to B1 from Ba3.
+In a report dated October 6, 2022, Moody's Investor Services ("Moody's") downgraded The Bahamas' long-term issuer and senior unsecured ratings to B1 from Ba3.
 Moody's also lowered The Bahamas' local currency ceiling to Baa3 from Baa2 and its foreign currency ceiling to Ba1 from Baa3.
-Moody's iterated these ratings in April and October 2023, noting that such ratings are "stable."
+Moody's has maintained these ratings through the date of its most current report issued in October 2024.